AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

 - `conda` allows you set up different software environments for different projects
     - For example, you may have two projects that require different versions of the same package.
     With `conda`, you can create separate, fully isolated software environments for each project with different package versions.
-    - `OpenScPCA` analysis modules will use different `conda` environments to prevent conflicts and improve reproducibility.
+    - Python-based `OpenScPCA` analysis modules will use different `conda` environments to prevent conflicts and improve reproducibility.

 ## Install `conda`